Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 - **headerName** Name of the column group
 - **children** Array of columns or columns groups belonging to this group

 A group can have children shown or hidden based on the open / closed state of the group.
 This is controlled by setting `columnGroupShow` on one or more of the children.
-This props can have two values, when set to `open`, the child is only shown when the group is open, and on `closed` the child is only shown when the group is open.
+This property can have two values, when set to `open`, the child is only shown when the group is open, and on `closed` the child is only shown when the group is open.

 Example: